QDeltaSoft/qradiopredict/README.md

 Linux: Run the bash script qradiopredict.
 The first time you start QRadioPredict you should open Edit -> Settings and set your local preferences and paths.
+You can choose if to use the newer ITWOM prediction model or use ITM.
+There is now an additional checkbox which if it is ticked, will make the plot more precise at large distances, but will also take longer to generate.
 Then, you might want to add a mobile station on the map, and up to four ground stations.
 Set the locations for the mobile using the flightplan tab.
 Each ground station tab has a button which generates 2D plots on the map.
 Set the opacity of the plot using the slider on the top right side, and the plot distance using the filed just below the opacity slider.
 Run the program standalone, or connect it to Flightgear by pressing the "Start Flightgear" button and then after it has started, the connect button.
 Send all data to Flightgear by pressing the third button, which should start your simulation.